Pre-operative Assessment Clinic

 Please tell your nurse if you have any special dietary requirements.
 Special menus are available to cater for vegetarian and cultural needs.
 You should complete the menu sheet on the day you arrive.
 It will be your choice for lunch and supper the next day.

-The Trust operates a Protected Mealtimes policy.
+We operate a Protected Mealtimes policy.
 We welcome visitors who wish to help their relative or friend at mealtimes.

 If you require a special therapeutic diet and are unable to select a suitable meal from our menu, the ward team will help you to speak to a dietician.